GanduriKumar/multi-turn-evals-any-llm/UserGuide.md

   - Ensure Ollama is running, `EMBED_MODEL` is pulled, and `OLLAMA_HOST` is correct.
   - Use `GET /embeddings/test` to validate before running.

+Verticals:
+- Use the “Vertical” selector in the header to switch between industries.
+- Storage is separated by vertical under `datasets/<vertical>/` and `runs/<vertical>/`.

 Logs and artifacts:
 - Backend logs in the terminal where uvicorn runs.
 - Per‑turn artifacts under `runs/<run_id>/conversations/<conversation_id>/turn_XXX.json`.
 - Aggregated results in `runs/<run_id>/results.json` and `.csv`.
- - Coverage CSVs via the Coverage Generator page: summary, heatmap, and per-turn exports.
+- Coverage CSVs via the Dataset Generator page: summary, heatmap, and per-turn exports.

 ---